 Schedule 1 of the OC Act specifies 10 categories under which the owners corporation may make rules by special resolution.
 An obligation to pay legal costs or fines goes beyond the scope of these provisions.
 Rules that prohibit short-term letting are also beyond the scope of these provisions and are invalid.
 Only planning schemes can control the use of lots.
 If the owners corporation does not make any rules or revokes all of its rules, then the model rules under schedule 2 of the OC Regulations apply to it (s 139(2)).
 Current rules that are registered remain viable, provided they are consistent with the OC Act.
 Rules must not unfairly discriminate against a lot owner (s 140(a)), they bind owners and occupiers (s 141), they must be registered to have effect (s 142) and they must be given to owners (s 143).

 If the model rules provide for a matter and the rules of the owners corporation do not, the model rules relating to that matter are deemed to be included in the rules of the owners corporation.

-The OC Act prescribes which records the owners corporation must keep (s 144) and the duration (s 145).
-However, it omits mentioning important records (including warrantees and guarantees from builders, manufacturers and contractors, etc.) and other records that should be kept for life (e.g. architectural plans).
+The OC Act prescribes which records an owners corporation must keep (s 144) and how long the records must be kept for (s 145).
+However, the OC Act does not mention important records (including warrantees and guarantees from builders, manufacturers and contractors, etc.) and other records that should be kept for life (e.g. architectural plans).